codylico/mmapio/README.md

 ## Build

-This project will use CMake for building.
+This project uses CMake for building.
 Developers can obtain CMake from the following URL:
 [https://cmake.org/download/](https://cmake.org/download/)